Sally Mellors is back in K.T. Findlay’s An Implacable Woman…

 This book is the sequel to A Thoughtful Woman, which I reviewed back in April.
 It starts off right where the first book left off, on the golf course.
 In this book, Sally is approached by a local farmer, Josh, who is worried about his daughter Janice.
 Janice’s husband was arrested for domestic violence against his wife and was sent to prison, but only received a year’s sentence.
 He will be getting out soon, and Josh (and Janice) are both terrified that his daughter will start getting hurt again as soon as he’s back.
 So, Sally (dressed as Selina) is back out on the hunt…

-You can find An Implacable Woman on Amazon.
+You can find An Implacable Woman on Amazon in paperback, Kindle and on Kindle Unlimited.

 I really enjoyed A Thoughtful Woman — it’s a really thrilling read with some great characters.
 I read this straight after finishing the first book so I would have it fresh in my mind when writing this review.
 (Check out my review of A Thoughtful Woman!)